2gis/mapsapi/src/doc/en/manual/markers.md

 #### Events

-You can subscribe to the following events using
+You can subscribe to the following events using [these methods](a href="/doc/maps/en/manual/base-classes#dgevented-methods"). <!-- TODO: include methods -->
-<a href="/doc/maps/en/manual/events#evented-method">these methods</a>.

 <table>
     <thead>